Install JFrog CLI and Verify Your Setup

 This procedure walks you through installing JFrog CLI, authenticating with your JFrog Platform instance, and verifying the connection.
-Complete all five steps to confirm that JFrog CLI is ready to use.
+Complete the following steps to confirm that JFrog CLI is ready to use.

 This topic covers the following steps: